If a company is a limited liability partnership, company insolvency would mean one of the following:

-It is also important to know that the creditors are not permitted to combine their debts to reach the statutory limit.
-If the company is able to pay the debt in the future they will not qualify for compulsory liquidation as the debt must be a payable liquidated amount.
+It is also important to know that creditors are not permitted to combine their debts to reach the statutory limit.
+If the company is able to pay the debt in the future it will not qualify for compulsory liquidation as the debt must be a payable liquidated amount.

 The priority of paying back creditors

 Generally, the priority of claims on the insolvent company’s assets will be determined in the following order:

 - Firstly, the costs of the liquidation are met out of the company’s remaining assets;